gbotuoa/Pursuit-Evasion-Robot_ROS/readme.md

 </div>
 ## Discussion

 The pursuit robot can not differentiate between a static object and a moving boject.
-It always follows the distance nearest to it and hence often get stuck at the walls or starts follwing other moving oject nearest to it.Sometimes if the evasion robot is too close it sees it as blank as the sensor readings are NaN which are discarded.Velocity ramp discussed in [1] is used.
+It always follows the distance nearest to it.Hence often gets stuck at the walls or starts following other moving oject nearest to it.Sometimes if the evasion robot is too close it sees it as blank as the sensor readings are discarded NaN values.Velocity ramp discussed in [1] is used.

 ## Future Work
-The follower behavior can be improved with RGB image processing.Combining RGB-D and pretrained model of the robot will help more prcise following.
+The follower behavior can be improved with RGB image processing.Combining RGB-D and pretrained model of the shape of the robot will help more prcise following.

 ## Authors